ibm-cloud-docs/power-iaas/managing_events_logs.md

 Consider the following for the event logs and notifications:

 * The **Event logs** page shows a maximum of 400 latest entries from the current and previous months.
-* You can choose to enable or disable notifications for events for all workspaces.
+* You can choose to enable or disable notifications for events on all workspaces.
 For more information, see [Customizing the log notification settings](/docs/power-iaas?topic=power-iaas-manage-event-logs#set-event-logs).
 * If you have disabled the notifications, you can still access the logs from the **Events logs** page.
-* You can also enable or disable notifications from concurrent users within the same workspace.
+* You can customize notifications, enabling or disabling notifications from concurrent users within the same workspace.
-* The custom notification settings you choose gets tied to your user account and is applicable for all workspaces.
+* The custom notification settings you choose gets tied to your user account and apply to all workspaces.

 ## Accessing the event logs
 {: #access-event-logs}